EyasuTeshome/shifttracker/job-search/peer-interview-practice/interviewer_disagree_practice.md

 ## Learning objectives

-- Demonstrate ability to deal with common issues during the live coding session part of a technical interview.
+- Demonstrate ability to deal with common issues during the thechnical question part of a technical interview.

 ### Estimated time: 1h